-When we think about point of view, we immediately think of 1st person or 3rd person.
+When we think about teaching point of view, we immediately think of 1st person or 3rd person.
 But this is only the beginning of the journey for our students.
-Standard RL.6 can be a difficult standard to teach.
+Point of view (or Literacy CCRA.R.6) can be a difficult standard to teach.
 In second grade, students are expected to use different voices for the different characters in a text.
 At a glance, this doesn’t seem very difficult.
 But when we take a closer look, there’s a lot more involved.

-This standard requires students to analyze the character before determining how their voice should be read.
+This point of view standard requires students to analyze the character before determining how their voice should be read.
 What is the character like (traits)?
 What is the character feeling?
 How would the character say something in the situation?
+What is the character’s point of view about the situation?
 How should one character’s voice be different than that of another’s?
-That’s a lot to consider for a second grader.
+That’s a lot to consider for a second grader!

 I can’t express how much I value the use of narrative poetry to organically weave together these learning targets so seamlessly.